91 people tested for COVID-19 in Oswego County

-OSWEGO COUNTY – As of 2 p.m., Saturday, March 21 the Oswego County Health Department and community partners have tested a total of 91 people for COVID-19.
+OSWEGO — As of 2 p.m., Saturday, the Oswego County Health Department and community partners have tested a total of 91 people for COVID-19.
 There have been 37 negative results and no positive cases confirmed.
 Currently 52 people are in precautionary quarantine.

 Symptoms of COVID-19 include fever, cough, and difficulty breathing.
 The county health department follows NYS Department of Health guidelines for who should be quarantined and tested for coronavirus.